 Test administrators (TAs) may read numerals and symbols to students when administering a read-aloud accommodation as long as they follow these math read-aloud guidelines.

-This tracking sheet can be used by test administrators to ensure that modifications and accommodations are properly recorded.
+This tracking sheet can be used by test administrators to ensure that accessibility supports and modifications are properly recorded.

 Promising Practices for Implementing Test Administration and Test Security Requirements

 This page provides examples of promising practices for implementing various test administration and security requirements found in the Test Administration Manual.
 ODE is collaborating with districts from around the state to gather and share examples of promising testing practices.

 08/13/2014 (16.68 KB)